 During the running-in period fuel and engine oil consumption may be higher and the cleaning process of the diesel particle filter may take place more often.
+Autostop may be inhibited to allow for charging the battery.

-Diesel particle filter ▷ 126.
+Diesel particle filter $\Rightarrow$ 130.